le-grand-mannitout/Eagleman_experiment/README.md

 Here is the experiment that this project allows you to test : [Eagleman experiment](https://youtu.be/L_ulCRdLUzo?t=773).

-The default settings are : 100ms at beggining, 40ms after 10 try.
+The default settings are : 100ms at beggining, 40ms after 10 try and with a flash of 0.1s.

 ### Required